Hovercross/django-quick-jobs/Readme.md

 ## Basic usage

 In each of your Django app(s) that need to have jobs, create a *jobs.py* file.
 Inside of *jobs.py*, create a function and decorate it with `@job_runner.register_job(interval, variance, timeout)`.
 These jobs will then all be run via `python manage.py run_jobs`.
 Each job will be repeated every `interval` with an additional random delay between 0 and `variance`.
 The variance option is to reduce the impact of any "thundering herds".
-If `timeout` is specified then the job runner will be stopped if the job runs for longer than `timeout`.
+If `timeout` is specified then the job runner will be stopped whenever the job runs for longer than `timeout`.
 The only required parameter to `register_job` is `interval`.
 All times (`interval`, `variance`, and `timeout`) can be integers, floats, or timedelta objects.
 Integer and float parameters are interpreted as seconds.

 Jobs are not coordinated across multiple instances of run_jobs - the individual jobs need to be designed to handle concurrency on their own.
 Strategies for this would be to use `select_for_update`, a serializable isolation level, or some external locking mechanics.

 Individual runners will not start new executions of a job if the previous job is still running.
-If you only have one instance of `python manage.py run_jobs` at a time you can be reasonably certain that each of your jobs will only have one execution running at a time.
+If you only have one instance of `python manage.py run_jobs` at a time you can be reasonably certain that each of your individual jobs will only have one execution running at a time.

 ## Sample use cases